Lost packages. Damaged products and shipping containers. Hidden fees. The shipping industry in a nutshell.

 2. How do I safely package my products for freight shipping?

 For some businesses, shipping packages through the mail just isn’t enough.
-If your products are too large or exceed weight restrictions for standard shipping, then freight shipping is necessary to get your products to where they need to be.
+If your products are too large or exceed weight restrictions for standard shipping, then freight shipping is necessary to get your products where they need to be.
+Using cargo ships can be expensive, but often can be worth it.

 - Use a proper pallet: The pallet that you use for your shipment should be made of wood or plastic and able to withstand the stress of being hauled and lifted.
 Your shipment should never exceed the weight restrictions of its pallet.